sganguly2886/bnb-madx-analysis/0_madx_lattices/README.md

 # MAD-X Lattice Files

-This folder contains all MAD-X input files used for the BNB narrow beam optics studies.
+This folder contains the complete set of MAD-X input lattice files used for the BNB narrow beam optics studies.
+These files define the accelerator optics model used throughout the full analysis chain.

 These lattice files define:

 - The full BNB beamline geometry
 - Quadrupole strengths and scan configurations
 - Momentum and optics variations
 - Fixed and scanned K1 configurations for HQ873, HQ874, and HQ875

+All beam size predictions, emittance extraction, and target spot size optimization ultimately depend on these optics definitions.

 ---

 ## File Naming Convention

 ### Baseline Lattices

-These represent the nominal operating configurations:
+These represent the nominal operating configurations used in all studies:

-- `bnbnew_default.madx`
+- bnbnew.madx
+  Master baseline lattice used as the template for all scans.

-- `bnbnew_fixed.madx`
+- bnbnew_fixed.madx
+  Fixed reference optics used for comparison and validation.

-- `bnbnew_HQ873_default.madx`
+- bnbnew_HQ873_default.madx
+  Default HQ873 horizontal focusing configuration.

-- `bnbnew_HQ874_default.madx`
+- bnbnew_HQ873_874_default.madx
+  Default coupled HQ873–HQ874 optics configuration.

-- `bnbnew_HQ875_default.madx`
+- bnbnew_HQ875K1_default.madx
+  Default HQ875 vertical focusing configuration using fixed K1.

 ---

-### Quadrupole Scan Files
+## Quadrupole Scan Files

-These files apply systematic current or K1 variations:
+These files apply systematic current or K1 variations to study optics sensitivity.

+---

-#### HQ873 Scans
+### HQ873 Scans (Horizontal Focusing)

 Files starting with:

-bnbnew_HQ873_*
+- bnbnew_HQ873_*
-bnbnew_HQ873K1_*
+- bnbnew_HQ873K1_*

 These are used to study how Q873 affects:

-- βx at MW873, MW875, MW876
+- Horizontal beta function (beta_x) at MW873, MW875, and MW876
-- Dispersion Dx
+- Horizontal dispersion (D_x)
-- Beam spot size at the target
+- Horizontal beam spot size at the target

 ---

-#### HQ874 Scans
+### HQ874 Scans (Dispersion-Dominated Studies)

-Files starting with:
-bnbnew_HQ874_*
-bnbnew_IQ874_*
-bnbnew_HQ873_874_*
+Files included in this repository:

+- bnbnew_IQ874_default.madx
+- bnbnew_IQ874_10percentup.madx
+- bnbnew_IQ874_10percentdown.madx
+- bnbnew_IQ874_20percentup.madx
+- bnbnew_IQ874_20percentdown.madx

 These explore:

+- Sensitivity of horizontal dispersion to HQ874 current
 - Local vs global optics minima
+- Dispersion-driven beam size growth
-- Coupled behavior between Q873 and Q874
+- Coupled behavior with HQ873 through emittance extraction
-- Sensitivity of dispersion to HQ874 current

 ---

-#### HQ875 Scans
-Files starting with:
-bnbnew_HQ875_*
-bnbnew_IQ875_*
+### HQ875 Vertical Focusing

+Only fixed K1-based HQ875 optics are used in this analysis:

+- bnbnew_HQ875K1_default.madx

 These probe:

 - Vertical focusing behavior
-- Stability of σy at the target
+- Stability of sigma_y at the target
-- Fixed-BETX optimization studies
+- Fixed-BETX optimization behavior

 ---

-## Percentage Variation Files
+## Note on Percentage Variation Files

-Files with names like:
-bnbnew_10percentup_*
-bnbnew_20percentdown_*
-bnbnew_30percentup_*

-represent systematic strength scaling studies to explore:
-- Optics robustness
-- Sensitivity to power supply drift
-- Global lattice stability
+Large global percentage-scaling lattice sets (for example 10%, 20%, 30% global scaling) are not included in this repository.
+These were part of early robustness studies and are not required to reproduce the final published plots.

+Only the minimal, script-compatible lattice set needed for full reproducibility is stored here.

 ---